 We get it.
 New business makes the CEO and shareholders happy.
 It earns parties in the breakroom and high fives in the boardroom.

-Customer retention may not have all the sex appeal, but it's definitely more profitable.
+Customer retention may not have the same sexy reputation, but it's definitely more profitable.
 Even better, profits are just one of the positive aspects of retention and loyalty.

 Let's go over the top ten benefits of retention, shall we?